folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I want to be empathetic, my heart like Dee-1" > Kendrick's contradictions

-* Kendrick sees within Dee-1 an empathetic, Christ-centered heart that Kendrick has deep inside of himself even while his hardened exterior has led him to advocate for killing the killers, burning the whole village, mortifying family members, cracking skulls, imposing agony, decapitating those who oppose him.
+* Kendrick sees within Dee-1 an empathetic, Christ-centered heart that Kendrick has deep inside of himself even while his hardened exterior has led him to advocate for killing the killers, burning the whole village, mortifying family members, cracking skulls, imposing agony, and decapitating those who oppose him.

-* This contradiction between Kendricks Christian-leaning heart and his tendencies towards violence (or at least existing in an environment of violence) is a major theme of Kendrick's work throughout his discography.
+* This contradiction between Kendrick’s Christian-leaning heart and his tendencies towards violence (or at least existing in an environment of violence) is a major theme of Kendrick's work throughout his discography.

   * *Smokin' on the finest dope, ayy-ayy-ayy-ah
   Drank until I can't no mo', ayy-ayy-ayy-ah